 The Armstrong Police Department now has Emergency Medical Responders (EMR) on staff 24 hours a day/7 days a week.
-Officers Michael Tyler, Logan Woods, Tiffany Land, and Keith Jeffries have completed a comprehensive training course that certifies them as EMRs.
+Lt.
+Kurt Purtee, Lt.
+Tiffany Land, and Officer Keith Jeffries have completed a comprehensive training course that certifies them as EMRs.
 Lifesaving skills in the first responder course include recognizing unsafe scenarios and hazardous materials emergencies, protection from blood borne pathogens, controlling bleeding, applying splints, conducting a primary life-saving patient assessment, in-line spinal stabilization and transport, CPR, and calling for more advanced medical help.

 This is part of the ongoing effort of the Armstrong Police to meet the ever-changing needs of the university.
 While all of the Armstrong Police officers possess basic first aid/CPR skills, these individuals have been trained to handle medical emergencies on a more advanced level.
 The Emergency Medical Responders (Certified First Responders) will provide medical attention within their scope until more qualified medical personnel arrive on scene.